Prof. Asim Ali Khan

 Survey and cultivation of medicinal plants is an important program being implemented by the Council.
 The herbarium sheets are maintained for the collected specimens and digitization activities are undergoing in various institutes.
 Our Institutes have also conducted ethnobotanical surveys and documented folk claims in forest areas of different states and brought out publications in this regard.

 India, with a robust infrastructure and well regulated system of practice, is the world leader in Unani medicine and is making its mark at global front.
 We have a provision of establishing academic chairs and explore institute to institute collaboration by entering into an agreement.
 We have set up academic chairs in countries like South Africa and Bangladesh.
-In a recently organized Unani Day celebrations and International Conference on Unani medicine in February, 2020 we had representation from 07 countries which included Malaysia, Sri Lanka, U.A.E, U.S.A, Germany, Iran & South Africa where the experts shared thier knowledge, experience and innovations in the field of Unani Medicine and its contribution to health and well being.
+In a recently organized Unani Day celebrations on Unani medicine in February, 2021 we had representation from different parts of countries where the experts shared thier knowledge, experience and innovations in the field of Unani Medicine and its contribution to health and well being.

 The Council has been working and intends to continue its efforts for opening new possibilities and opportunities to deal with persistent and emerging medical and health problems particularly in the areas of communicable and non-communicable diseases.